Jakeayc/SML5202-2021-Final/index.md

 </script>

-<h2>This page is dedicated to showing you copious tourist locations in Argentina depending on your travel preference.</h2>
+  <h2><strong>This page</strong> is dedicated to showing you copious tourist locations in Argentina depending on your travel preference.</h2>
   <h2>Before exploring locations, here are some fun facts about Argentina</h2>

 <ul>